FoodyFood/supervillain-hub/README.md

 ## Contribution/License

 Feel free to fork, clone, or downright steal the code, we are supervillains after all.
-See MIT license.
+Under [MIT License](./LICENSE).

 I make mistakes, so if you spot anything that I should fix for any reason like security or whatnot, point it out, I'll be grateful of the chance to improve!